An Optimisation Framework for Unsupervised Environment Design: Experiments

 \subsection{Experimental Setup}

-We test our policy on benchmarks from \citet{rutherford2024regretsinvestigatingimprovingregret}, although we decline to use JaxNav as the single-agent setting's results are highly saturated, and the multi-agent setting introduces additional optimisation challenges.
-Thus, we report results on Minigrid \citep{cb2023minigrid} using the implementation from \citet{coward2024jaxuedsimpleuseableued} and XLand-Minigrid \citep{nikulin2023xlandminigrid}.
-We refer the reader to \citet{rutherford2024regretsinvestigatingimprovingregret} for more details on the individual environments.
+We test our method on benchmarks from \citet{rutherford2024regretsinvestigatingimprovingregret} and report results on Minigrid \citep{cb2023minigrid}, using the implementation from \citet{coward2024jaxuedsimpleuseableued}, and XLand-Minigrid \citep{nikulin2023xlandminigrid}.
+We omit JaxNav, as the single-agent setting's results are highly saturated and the multi-agent setting introduces additional optimisation challenges.
+We refer the reader to \citet{rutherford2024regretsinvestigatingimprovingregret} for more details on the individual environments, noting only that Minigrid is the only environment with a regret oracle.
 Additionally, we show that our method can obtain competitive performance on a more complex benchmark, \textit{Craftax} \citep{matthews2024craftaxlightningfastbenchmarkopenended}.

-In all provided plots, we show our contributions in \textbf{bold} font, and suffix ``NCC'' with the particular score function used (see \citet{rutherford2024regretsinvestigatingimprovingregret} for a further discussion of such score functions). ``Reg'', ``Learn'', and ``PVL'' correspond to regret, learnability, and positive value loss, respectively.
-For Minigrid, we use a bar plot for easier interpretation, whereas for XLand-Minigrid and Craftax we plot evaluation results over the course of training to additionally compare sample efficiency.
+In all provided plots, we show our contributions in \textbf{bold} font, and suffix ``NCC'' with the particular score function used (see \citet{rutherford2024regretsinvestigatingimprovingregret} for a further discussion of such score functions). ``Reg'', ``Learn'', and ``PVL'' correspond to regret, learnability, and positive value loss respectively.
+PVL is an approximation of regret when the latter is unknown, as in XLand-Minigrid and Craftax.
+For Minigrid, learning curves overlap significantly and we use a bar plot for visual clarity, whereas for XLand-Minigrid and Craftax we plot evaluation results over the course of training to additionally compare sample efficiency.

 Experiments were written in JAX \citep{jax2018github} and we discuss experimental details in Appendix \ref{time}.
 Results are averaged across 10 seeds, and standard error from the mean is displayed in the plots.
-All experiments use PPO \citep{schulman2017proximalpolicyoptimizationalgorithms} as the RL algorithm of choice, although we remark that in theory our method could be used with other algorithms.
+All experiments use PPO \citep{schulman2017proximalpolicyoptimizationalgorithms} as the RL algorithm of choice.

 We largely use the hyperparameters from \citet{rutherford2024regretsinvestigatingimprovingregret} and \citet{matthews2024craftaxlightningfastbenchmarkopenended}, detailed in Appendix \ref{sec:hypers}.
 Moreover, we demonstrate the diversity of levels proposed by our method throughout training in Appendix \ref{sec:difficulty}.